VectorAdam for Rotation Equivariant Geometry Optimization: Experiments and Applications

 \paragraph{Deformation}

-We also experiment with two common deformation energy optimizations in 2D.
-More specifically, we minimize the symmetric Dirichlet energy and as-rigid-as-possible energy on a deformed 2D mesh given a reference mesh.
+We also experiment with two common deformation loss optimizations in 2D.
+These energies can be seen as priors defining the smooth deformation.
+In particular, we minimize the as-rigid-as-possible energy and the symmetric Dirichlet energy on a deformed 2D mesh given a reference mesh.

-As-rigid-as-possible energy measures the local stretching and squashing of the triangles given a deformed mesh and a reference mesh \cite{sorkine2007rigid}.
+The as-rigid-as-possible energy measures how much a mesh has become distorted relative to an initial ``rest'' configuration.
+Given an edge connecting $p_i$ and $p_j$ in the original mesh, $p_i'$ and $p_j'$ in the deformed mesh, the as-rigid-as-possible energy at this edge is defined as $\mathop{\text{min}}_{R_{ij}} ||(p_i-p_j) - R_{ij}(p_i'-p_j')||$ with the best fit rotation $R_{ij} \in SO(3)$.
+This energy is interesting because it measures the local stretching and squashing of the triangles while factoring out \emph{local} rigid motion \cite{sorkine2007rigid}.
+It is a commonly-used deformation energy with its detail-preserving property.

 We optimize the ARAP energy for a 2D triangle mesh and visualize the per-vertex gradient vectors for the first optimization step in the top left panel of Figure~\ref{fig:2d3d}.
 Gradient Descent has no coordinate-system bias, but wide range in step scales.
 If the gradient vector for a particular vertex is $[x\,y]$, then the first VectorAdam step will normalize this to $-\alpha \widehat{[x\,y]}$.
 Accordingly, these uniform-length steps show no coordinate-system bias.
 Meanwhile, the first step of Adam will take a step of $-\alpha [\text{sign}(x) \, \text{sign}(y)]$, thus exhibiting extreme bias to the $45^\circ$ directions.

 Symmetric Dirichlet energy is an alternative way of measuring triangle distortions between a deformed mesh and the reference mesh.
+It is based on a computationally efficient form of isometric distortion metric that uses the eigenvalues of the affine transformation between two triangles.
+Optimizing the Symmetric Dirichlet energy prevents local folds of triangles.
 Similar to the Laplacian regularization, the energy is intrinsic to the mesh, and therefore rotation invariant.
 We optimize for symmetric Dirichlet energy 16 times with the input mesh rotated by a different angle and plot the loss curves in Figure \ref{fig:symd}.
-As shown in the Figure \ref{fig:symd}, VectorAdam follow the same optimization path regardless of the starting orientation, whereas Adam produces different optimization paths.
+As shown in the Figure \ref{fig:symd}, VectorAdam follows the same optimization path regardless of the starting orientation, whereas Adam produces different optimization paths.
 VectorAdam achieves equivalent convergence rate and final quality as traditional Adam.

 \paragraph{Adversarial Descent}